BeMoreKinky Logo

 4. Emphasize Emotional Safety

-Protocols can stir up deep emotions—shame, vulnerability, love, longing.
+Protocols can stir up deep emotions: shame, vulnerability, love, longing.
 Honor them with compassion.
 Be prepared for moments when the demands of protocol might trigger past wounds.
-Have strategies in place, such as safewords or predetermined “time-outs,” to ensure emotional well-being for both parties.
+Have strategies in place, such as a well-established safe word system or predetermined "time-outs," to ensure emotional well-being for both partners.
+Understanding power dynamics and their psychological impact can help you navigate these intense emotional spaces.

 5. Vary the Intensity

 Even the most dedicated couples might find that high protocol is more manageable in “seasons” rather than a perpetual state.
 You might have one month of intense protocol, followed by a more relaxed period.
-This can keep the dynamic from feeling monotonous or burdensome.
+We've seen this approach keep couples engaged long after the initial novelty fades.

 6. Keep Desire Alive